-Maine Coon ears have two rather distinctive characteristics which are often confused as one and the same thing: pointed ear tufts (also known as lynx tips), and ear furnishings.
+A Maine Coon’s ears actually have two rather distinctive characteristics which are often confused: pointed ear tufts (also known as lynx tips), and ear furnishings.

-A Maine Coon kitten’s ears develop pointed lynx tips at two weeks of age though some Maine Coons don’t develop these tufts until they are two years old.
-Many Maine Coons have very pronounced lynx tips whilst on others, they are so short you hardly notice them.
-Nevertheless, all Maine Coons have pointed lynx tips to some degree.
+A Maine Coon kitten’s ears usually begin to develop pointed lynx tips at two weeks of age though some Maine Coons don’t develop these tufts until they are two years old.

 Ear Tufts or Lynx Tips vs Ear Furnishings